dinivas/terraform-aws-project-base/README.md

-# shepherd
+# Dinivas Terraform bas project

-Introduce your module briefly.
+This module will create the project base archi for Dinivas

 ## Usage